Follow Us :

 • If nitrous acid is used to quench residual azide during tetrazole ring formation

-• Introduction of azide functional group into a molecule
+• Introduction of the azide functional group into a molecule

 • Presence of Amines (maybe API, degradants, intermediate and purchasing material)